MatBarba/EGTrackHub/README.md

-# EGTrackHub
+# EG-trackhub

-Build and register a Track Hub.
+API to build a track hub, and to register it to https://trackhubregistry.org.

 The script scripts/TH_example.pl shows how to build and register a track hub.